heskarioth/py-booking.com/README.md

 ```python
 hw = Bookingcom()
 ```
 Show me all the hotels in Greenland between 12th and 15th August.
-Always want to go to Greenland and I heard that summer is the best time with highs hitting 9.5°C.
+Always want to go to Greenland and I heard that summer is the best time with highs hitting 9.5°C. Let's see.
 ```python
 country_name ='Greenland'
 checkin_date = '2021-08-12'